KubaMiszcz/Batch-import-default-config-to-meshtastic-node/README.md

 user specific settings in top of file other defaults are in code

-it applies settings, reboot, checks if it applies succesfully, if not make another loop till all is identical
+it applies settings, reboot, checks if it applies succesfully, and if any differences fire another loop till all is identical

 # not tested
 # example usage from CLI, params are optional